arandilopez/bootstrap3-snippets/README.md

     npm install
     # Then restart Atom editor.
 ## Usage

-Please report any problems or suggestions at [issue tracker](https://github.com/arandilopez/bootstrap3-snippets/issues/new).
+An pretty gif of how this works.

 ## Thanks
 Thanks to [JasonMortonNZ](https://github.com/JasonMortonNZ) for his awsome ST BS3 snippets.

+## Issues
+Please report any problems or suggestions at [issue tracker](https://github.com/arandilopez/bootstrap3-snippets/issues/new).